 9. Mission: Impossible – Dead Reckoning Part One

-The seventh death-defying adventure starring Tom Cruise as spy Ethan Hunt (due for release this summer) is set to be another pulse-pounding ride.
+The seventh death-defying adventure starring Tom Cruise as spy Ethan Hunt is another pulse-pounding ride.

 During filming, a disused quarry in the Peak District was used to stage a dramatic train crash, while walkers in the Lake District were surprised to see Cruise paragliding around Lake Buttermere.
 Stoney Middleton in Derbyshire and Birmingham’s Grand Central shopping centre also feature.